Signs someone may need help

-We do not recommend you make any kind of physical contact.
-If the situation is an emergency, eg the person in on the track, tell station staff or call 999 immediately.
+We don’t recommend that you make any physical contact.
+If the situation is an emergency (such as if someone is on the track), tell station staff or call 999 immediately.
 Do not go onto the railway line under any circumstances.

 Looking after yourself

 Your help can make a huge difference, but you might find it has an impact on you too, and you may feel emotional afterwards.
 Make sure you look after yourself.
 You might want to talk to someone about what’s happened.
 If you feel like you need some support you can speak to Samaritans by calling 116 123.